truenas/middleware/docs/developer/frontend/setup.rst

 Windows Development Environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Windows is a fully functional yet not a fully supported development environment.
+**Windows is fully functional yet not a fully supported development environment.
 Only Windows 7 and later are even remotely supported.**

 The key tools for Windows are available with graphical installers:
   * Microsoft Visual Studio 2010 is the most tested source of a Windows C++ compiler.
     It is available from `MSDN
-    <http://msdn.microsoft.com/en-us/library/dd831853(v=vs.100).aspx>`_ or from `Visual Studio Downloads Website <https://www.visualstudio.com/downloads/download-visual-studio-vs>`_ (registration is required for download from both locations).
+    <http://msdn.microsoft.com/en-us/library/dd831853(v=vs.100).aspx>`_ or from the `Visual Studio Downloads Website <https://www.visualstudio.com/downloads/download-visual-studio-vs>`_ (registration is required for downloading from both locations).
-    Version **Visual C++ 2010 Express** is the best free option.
+    The version **Visual C++ 2010 Express** is the best free option.
-  * Python 2.7 is needed for interpretation of Python code.
-Best source of Windowse
+  * Python 2.7 is needed for the interpretation of the Python code.
+The best source of the Windows
-    package would be `The Official Python Website <https://www.python.org/downloads/>`_.
+    package would be the `Official Python Website <https://www.python.org/downloads/>`_.
     Make sure to select *Will be installed on local hard drive* for **add Python.exe to Path** option.
   * Cygwin is required to provide the UNIX-standard tools listed above.
     Cygwin may be downloaded from `Cygwin.com <http://cygwin.com/install.html>`_.